sib-swiss/sparql-editor/README.md

 </div>

-A standard web component to easily deploy a user-friendly SPARQL query editor for one or more endpoints.
+A standard web component to easily deploy a user-friendly [SPARQL](https://www.w3.org/TR/sparql12-query/) query editor for one or more endpoints.
 Built on the popular [YASGUI editor](https://github.com/zazuko/Yasgui), it provides context-aware autocomplete for classes and predicates based on the content of the endpoints.

 The editor retrieves metadata about the endpoints by directly querying them, so all that is needed is to generate and upload some metadata to each endpoints, and it works on top of any triplestore without configuration needed.
 Reducing the need for complex infrastructure, while making your SPARQL endpoints easier to query for users and machines.

+👆️ **Try it** with [SIB](https://www.sib.swiss/) endpoints, such as UniProt and Bgee, at **[sib-swiss.github.io/sparql-editor](https://sib-swiss.github.io/sparql-editor)**

-- **Autocomplete possibilities for properties and classes** are automatically pulled from the endpoints based on [VoID description](https://www.w3.org/TR/void/) present in the triplestore (`void:linkPredicate|void:property` and `void:class`).
-The suggested properties are contextually filtered based on the class of the subject at the cursor's position, and are aware of `SERVICE` clauses, ensuring relevant autocompletion even in federated queries.
+- **✨ Autocomplete possibilities for properties and classes** are automatically pulled from the endpoints based on the [VoID description](https://www.w3.org/TR/void/) present in the triplestore.
+The suggested properties are contextually filtered based on the class of the subject at the cursor's position, and are aware of `SERVICE` clauses, ensuring relevant autocompletion even in federated queries 😎.
 Checkout the [`void-generator`](https://github.com/JervenBolleman/void-generator) project to automatically generate VoID description for your endpoint.

   <details><summary>VoID description is retrieved with a SPARQL query.</summary>